Quick summary

 The concept of intermediation can also be viewed from the point of view of a trade.
 Mediation appears in several types of trades and is defined by the Government Regulation on the content of individual trades.
 The main ones include:

-• Real estate brokerage: This is a bound trade, where the broker is looking for interested parties to conclude a contract concerning real estate.
+- Real estate brokerage: This is a bound trade, where the broker is looking for interested parties to conclude a contract concerning real estate.
 It provides advertising services, assesses the condition of the property, prepares offer prices, marketing and technical documentation.
-It also facilitates inspections, procures legal services and provides escrow services under the Real Estate Mediation Act.
+It also facilitates viewings, arranges legal services and may accept escrow funds.

-• Arranging travel services: this is a licensed trade which consists of organising and selling combined travel services to other travel agents.
-It may also involve the sale of individual tourism services and related goods such as maps, plans and guidebooks.
+- Travel Arrangements: this is a licensed trade which consists of the organisation and sale of combined travel services to other travel agents.
+It may also involve the sale of individual tourism services and related goods such as maps, itineraries and guidebooks.

 Are you solving a similar problem?